PatSam23/Corrosion-Detection-and-Localization/README.md

-# Flask Image Upload and Prediction Application
+#  Image Upload and Prediction Application

 This is a Flask web application that allows users to upload images and uses a trained model to make predictions.